Submissions

 Example:

-<author’s name>, “<article’s title>”, <name of the magazine or newspaper>, <date of publication>.
+<author’s name>, “<article’s title>”, <date of publication>, <complete url address>.

 Example: